 Rev. Dr. Renee McCoy counts serving as one of the Bridge (interim) pastors of Eastgate a blessing and a joy.
 She has been an ordained minister for over three decades.
-She was credentialed by the Metropolitan Community Churches (MCC), an international Christian denomination with a special and intentional ministry to LGBTQ persons that has existed for over 50 years.
-She has worked in parish ministries in New York City, Washington, D.C., Detroit, Tacoma, and Seattle.
-She is the founding pastor of Harlem Metropolitan Community Church (no longer open) and Full Truth Fellowship of Christ Church in Detroit, MI, which has served the African American community in Detroit for over 28 years.
+She was credentialed by the Metropolitan Community Churches (MCC), an international Christian denomination with a special outreach and intentional ministry to LGBTQ persons; MCC has existed for over 50 years.
+Rev. Dr. McCoy has worked in parish ministries in New York City, Washington, D.C., Detroit, Tacoma, WA, and the Seattle/Bellevue, WA area.
+She is the founding pastor of Harlem Metropolitan Community Church (no longer open) and of Full Truth Fellowship of Christ Church in Detroit, MI, which has served the African American community in Detroit for over 28 years.
 Her ministry has focused on those most excluded in society, including LGBTQ persons, homeless individuals, youth, and other disenfranchised groups.
-She has worked in HIV/AIDS since the disease first surfaced in 1981 and has been involved in care, prevention, education, and research for more than 30 years.
+She has worked in HIV/AIDS since the disease first surfaced in 1981 and has been involved in HIV/AIDS care, prevention, education, and research for more than 30 years.
 Rev. Dr. McCoy is also a social scientist who holds a Ph.D. in Anthropology with a specialization in Medical Anthropology.
 She has taught a variety of courses at Wayne State University, Eastern Michigan University, and the University of Washington.
-She is the former Director of HIV/AIDS Programs for the Detroit Department of Health and Wellness Promotion and the Coordinator of the HIV/AIDS Behavioral Surveillance Study with the Michigan Department of Community Health where she conducted research that focused on HIV/AIDS risk behaviors.
-As an independent consultant in Seattle, WA she continues to specialize in HIV/AIDS program design, evaluation, and development, and ethnographic research among difficult to reach and at-risk populations.
+She is the former Director of HIV/AIDS Programs for the Detroit Department of Health and Wellness Promotion and the former Coordinator of the HIV/AIDS Behavioral Surveillance Study with the Michigan Department of Community Health where she conducted research that focused on HIV/AIDS risk behaviors.
+As an independent consultant in Seattle, WA she continues to specialize in HIV/AIDS program design, evaluation, and development, and in ethnographic research among difficult to reach and at-risk populations.
 She also serves on the Public Policy Team for the Metropolitan Community Churches (MCC) and works to guide and influence global health initiatives.